longzheng/open-dynamic-export/docs/configuration/battery.md

 #### Design Decisions

-**Why average SoC?** When multiple batteries exist, the system calculates the average SoC rather than min/max because it encourages fair, balanced charging across all batteries and provides a single representative value for power flow calculations.
+**Why average SoC?** When multiple batteries exist, the project calculates the average SoC rather than min/max because it encourages fair, balanced charging across all batteries and provides a single representative value for power flow calculations.

 **Why send the same command to all inverters?** The same battery control configuration is sent to all inverters for simplicity and safety.
 Each inverter's capability detection independently determines whether to execute battery commands, so inverters without storage silently ignore them.
 This avoids complex per-inverter scheduling while remaining extensible for future per-inverter control if needed.